Jack Melick: Military service

-He graduated from Oberlin in June 1951 and headed straight home to his piano gig in Point Pleasant, but with an inkling about what might happen next.
+He graduated from Oberlin in June 1951 and headed straight home to his piano gig in Point Pleasant but with an inkling about what might happen next.
 Most of his non-college friends had already been drafted for the Korean War.
 In early August, the letter arrived, and he reported for processing at Camp Kilmer in Edison, New Jersey.
 Shortly after that, he was on his way to basic training at Camp Chaffee, Arkansas.
-A classmate and trombonist at Oberlin, Dick Strang, had arrived at Camp Chaffee a month before.
+A classmate and trombonist from Oberlin, Dick Strang, had arrived at Camp Chaffee a month before.
 When basic training finished for Strang, he went immediately into the Army Band at Camp Chaffee.
 Melick figured the Army Band was his destiny in the service as well.
-But then, for reasons not explained to the draftees, all specialties were cancelled, and everyone was put into the pipeline to fight in Korea.
-The staging point was Camp Drake outside Tokyo and he was on his way there in January 1952.
+But then, for some reasons not explained to the draftees, all specialties were canceled, and everyone was put into the pipeline to fight in Korea.
+The staging point was Camp Drake outside Tokyo and Melick was on his way there in January 1952.

 While awaiting his assignment, he found the camp's Service Club.
 The Service Clubs all had pianos, and he took the opportunity to play whenever he could.
 Soon after his arrival at Camp Drake, another soldier heard Melick's rendition of "Ain't Misbehavin'".
 Admiring Melick's play, the soldier – just a private himself – thought something could be done to get Melick out of the pipeline and into Special Services.
 The soldier turned out to be a young Hollywood actor named Richard Long.
 Melick didn't know him, and in his own mind, didn't give Long's suggestion a lot of thought.
 However, the next day, Melick began to receive calls from various Army musical commands in Japan regarding his background.
 Two days later, he was on his way to Yokohama.
 Melick didn't see Richard Long again until Melick's arrival in Hollywood in the late 1950s, but he began to tell the story that Richard Long saved his life by getting him an assignment in Yokohama instead of Korea.